mtzaquia/LoadableReducer/README.md

 ### The store

-When creating your store, make sure to wrap your `LoadableReducer` within a `LoadingReducer`.
+When creating your store, make sure to wrap your `LoadableReducerProtocol` within a `LoadingReducer`.

 ```swift
 MyFeatureView(